-In establishing the allowance for Private Education Loan losses as of December 31, 2021, we considered several factors with respect to our Private Education Loan held for investment portfolio, in particular, credit quality and delinquency, forbearance, and charge-off trends.
+In establishing the allowance for Private Education Loan losses as of December 31, 2022, we considered several factors with respect to our Private Education Loan held for investment portfolio, in particular, credit quality and delinquency, forbearance, and charge-off trends.

-Private Education Loans held for investment in full principal and interest repayment status were 45 percent of our total Private Education Loans held for investment portfolio at December 31, 2021, compared with 49 percent at December 31, 2020.
+Private Education Loans held for investment in full principal and interest repayment status were 45 percent of our total Private Education Loans held for investment portfolio at both December 31, 2022, and December 31, 2021.

-For a more detailed discussion of our policy for determining the collectability of Private Education Loans and maintaining our allowance for Private Education Loans, see "-Allowance for Credit Losses" and Note 5, "Loans Held for Investment - Certain Collection Tools - Private Education Loans" in this Form 10-K.
+For a more detailed discussion of our policy for determining the collectability of Private Education Loans and maintaining our allowance for Private Education Loans, see "-Allowance for Credit Losses," "- Critical Accounting Policies and Estimates - Allowance for Credit Losses," and Notes to Consolidated Financial Statements, Note 5, "Loans Held for Investment - Certain Collection Tools - Private Education Loans" in this Form 10-K.

 The table below presents our Private Education Loans held for investment portfolio delinquency trends.
 Loans in repayment include loans making interest only or fixed payments, as well as loans that have entered full principal and interest repayment status after any applicable grace period (but, for purposes of the following table, do not include those loans while they are in forbearance).
-For the periods presented below, we updated our delinquency bucket periods from what we reported in our 2020 Form 10-K to conform with the delinquency bucket periods defined by the Federal Financial Institutions Examination Council ("FFIEC").